Tyson3101/easycommands.json/README.md

       "split": true,
       "respondToSelf": false, // Custom Property which tells to respond to self or not.
 DEFUALT: FALSE "respondToBots": true, // Custom Property which tells to respond to other bots or not.
-DEFUALT: TRUE "respondToUsers": true, // Custom Property which tells to respond to other users or bot.
+DEFUALT: TRUE "respondToUsers": true, // Custom Property which tells to respond to other users.
 DEFUALT: TRUE "equalContent": false, // Custom Proerty which says to exacly equal input, or just include input.
 DEFAULT: TRUE "embed": { "title": "Check Rules Above!" } // Embed Object https://discordjs.guide/popular-topics/embeds.html#using-an-embed-object
     },